radumarias/rencrypt-python/README.md

 [![CI](https://github.com/radumarias/rencrypt-python/actions/workflows/CI.yml/badge.svg)](https://github.com/radumarias/rencrypt-python/actions/workflows/CI.yml)

 > [!WARNING]
-> **This crate hasn't been audited, but it mostly wraps `ring` crate which is a well known audited library, so in principle at least the primitives should offer a similar level of security.
+> **This crate hasn't been audited, but it wraps `ring` crate (well known and audited library) and `RustCrypto` (`AES-GCM` and `ChaCha20Poly1305` ciphers are audited) and `libsodium`, so in principle at least the primitives should offer a similar level of security.
 > This is still under development.
 Please do not use it with sensitive data just yet.
 Please wait for a stable release and maybe an audit.
 > It's mostly ideal for experimental and learning projects.**

 A Python encryption library implemented in Rust.
-It supports `AEAD` with `AES-GCM` and `ChaCha20Poly1305`.
-It uses [ring](https://crates.io/crates/ring) to handle encryption.
+It supports `AEAD` with varius ciphers.
+It uses [ring](https://crates.io/crates/ring), [RustCrypto](https://crates.io/crates/aead) (and derivates) and [libsodium](https://crates.io/crates/libsodium-sys) to handle encryption.
-If offers slightly higher speed compared to other Python libs, especially for small chunks of data.
+If offers slightly higher speed compared to other Python libs, especially for small chunks of data (especially the `Ring` provider).
 The API also tries to be easy to use but it's more optimized for speed than usability.

-So if you want to achieve the highest possible encryption speed, consider giving it a try.
+So if you want to use a vast variaety of ciphers and/or achieve the highest possible encryption speed, consider giving it a try.

 # Benchmark